 Wałbrzych pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Wałbrzych is high; grass is high; cypress is medium.
-Tomorrow (26 June 2026) levels are similar - cypress declining, grass declining.
+Today (16 July) pollen in Wałbrzych is high; grass is high; cypress is medium.
+Tomorrow (17 July 2026) levels are similar - grass remains high, cypress declining.
 Over the following five days cypress and grass will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app